Personal Terms

 Payment limits

-Sometimes we might limit how much you can receive into or pay from your account, or how much you can withdraw or spend using your Revolut Card.
+Sometimes we might limit how much you can receive into or transfer / pay from your account, or how much you can withdraw or spend using your Revolut Card, for regulations in or outside Japan or for any other reason.
 We might also limit the value of currency exchange you can carry out at any one time or over a period of time.
 These limits can change from time to time.
 Information about these limits is set out in our FAQs.

 Keep your currency consistent

-It's important that any payment to your account is made in the currency of your account.
-Otherwise, the payment will be converted to the currency of your account.
+It's important that any money topped-up to your account is made in the currency of your account (JPY).
+Otherwise, the top-up will be converted to the currency of your account at the exchange rate specified by the source of the top-up.
 This means that your account might be credited with more or less than you expected.
 We won't be responsible for any losses if this happens.

 Managing balance in your Revolut account

-Local laws and regulations require Revolut to ensure that balances in Revolut accounts be used for making payments, Instant Transfers, sending money to bank accounts or withdrawal of cash.
-In other words, we are to ensure that a balance is not kept untouched in a customer’s Revolut account for an extended period of time.
+Local laws and regulations require Revolut to ensure that balances in Revolut accounts be used for exchange transactions including making payments, Instant Transfers (transfers between Revolut accounts), and sending money to bank accounts.
+In other words, we shall not allow funds that are not used for exchange transactions to remain as balances in a customer’s Revolut account for an extended period of time.
 For that reason, you are responsible for using and managing funds in your balance.

-As part of our business, we also monitor the number of activities of and use of balances in Revolut accounts (including those stored in foreign currencies).
-Should we have reasons to believe that there is very low likelihood that you will be using your balance in your Revolut account for the above purposes for an extended period of time, our customer support team may reach out to you to inquire about your immediate and future use of such funds.
+In order to ensure proper compliance with laws and regulations, we also monitor the number of activities of and use of balances in Revolut accounts.
+Should we have reasons to believe that there is a low likelihood that you will be using your balance in your Revolut account for exchange transactions for an extended period of time, our customer support team may reach out to you to inquire about your immediate and future use of such funds.
 Note also that we may reach out to you via email should our customer support team be unable to reach you for any reason.
 We ask that you check your Revolut app for any notifications we send to you, so that your account may not be suspended.

-If you do not intend to use any or all of the funds in your balance for the above purposes, we may request to refund some or all of the funds in the balance back to their original funding sources.
-For example, if funds were initially added to your Revolut account from your debit, credit or prepaid cards, we will request to refund the amount to the relevant card.
+If we think you do not intend to use any or all of the funds in your balance for exchange transactions, we may refund some or all of the funds in the balance back to their original funding sources.
+For example, if funds were initially added to your Revolut account from your debit, credit or prepaid cards, we will refund the amount to the relevant card.
 Should Revolut ask you to refund the funds through a bank transfer, we will also ask for your cooperation in doing so.
-Please note that balance in your Revolut account cannot remain untouched for an extended period of time due to local laws and regulations.
-If we request that any funds be spent or transferred out of your Revolut account to comply with regulatory requirements, your failure to comply may result in the suspension of your account.
+Please note that the balance in your Revolut account cannot remain held for an extended period of time without using it for exchange transactions due to local laws and regulations.
+If we request that any funds be spent or transferred out of your Revolut account to comply with regulatory requirements, your failure to comply may result in the suspension or the termination of your account.

 11. Transferring money between Revolut accounts